-This is the total trading charges that a client has to bear for trading in equity,derivative,commodity or currency.
-It is calculated by sum up all the taxes and charges that is levied on top of your brokerage.
+This is the total trading charges that a client has to bear for trading in equity, derivative,comm267odity or currency.
+It is calculated by summing up all the taxes and charges that are levied on top of your brokerage.
 The charges and taxes are Transaction Charges, STT or Securities Transaction Tax, Service Tax, Stamp Duty and SEBI Charges.Brokerage

 SEBI or Securities and Exchange Board of India charges for purchase and sale transactions of securities in India.
-It is fixed charge of Rs 20/crore or 0.0002% for equity delivery,intraday,derivative and currency F&O. There is no SEBI charges on commodity.Exchange Transaction charges
+It is the fixed charge of Rs 20/crore or 0.0002% for equity delivery, intraday, derivative and currency F&O. There are no SEBI charges on the commodity.Exchange Transaction charges

 It comprises of two charges viz turnover charges plus clearing charges.
 Turnover charges is a fee levied by Stock exchanges like NSE, BSE and MCX for trade executed through them.
 It varies with segment and stock exchanges.
 Clearing charges are the charges which broker pays to professional clearing members to clear the trade.
 Broker charges both of it to the clients to pay it off.

 Do you know you could save the brokerage cost significantly by moving to online stock broker?
 Our expert team compare top share brokers in India to help investors like you.
 STOP paying Demat AMC, brokerage in %, PCM fee and high stamp duty today.

 We can help you choose the right broker.
 Contact us today...

 As the name implies this is the tax imposed on transactions in stock, index options and futures.
 It is not charged on bond, currency and mutual fund.
 STT varies for Equity (Cash) and F&O transactions.
 For delivery based trading, it is charged on both purchase and sale side.
 For intraday and F&O segment, it is only charged on sell side.